AK-MCH-EPI/AK_COVID/README.md

 # AK_COVID
-Alaska COVID-19 projection model

-The code provide in this repository is made available to provide complete transparency and replication of the methods used to make short term projections of COVID-19 in Alaska assuming exponential growth.
+The code provide in this repository is made available for replication and review of the methods used.
+This application provides short term projections of COVID-19 in Alaska assuming exponential growth, calculation of the effective reproductive number, and trends of daily case rates.
 The code will be updated as methods are updated.

 Any questions can be directed to jared.parrish@alaska.gov

-Open source for use, but we ask for credit if used.
+Open source for use.
+Please see global.R for recommended citation.